00JIMMY00/Grad_Doc/Book.md

 To detail the dynamic behavior, Figure 9.2 illustrates the data flow through the system when a user asks a question:

 &#x20;*Figure 9.2: Data Flow in Retrieval-Augmented Generation Pipeline.*
 *(Adapted from NVIDIA’s RAG pipeline concept).
 The sequence is numbered: (1) The user question is sent to the backend.
 (2) The backend generates an embedding of the question using Cohere (converting it to a query vector).
 (3) This query vector is used to perform a similarity search in the pgvector database, retrieving the top relevant document chunks (shown as colored documents in the vector database icon).
 (4) The retrieved text chunks are concatenated into a context which is combined with the question to form a prompt.
-(5) This prompt is fed into the LLM (Google PaLM or DeepSeek model), which generates an answer.
+(5) This prompt is fed into the LLM (Google Gemini or DeepSeek model), which generates an answer.
 (6) The backend returns this answer to the user, often with citations referencing the documents used.*

 Following the numbers in the diagram: